madhu-1999/Interviews/OOP/Design Principles Rough notes.md

 	+ Object passed as parameter to the method
 	+ Any object the method creates/instantiates
 	+ Any components of the object (Think [[Composition]]).
 7. The Hollywood Principle:  Don’t call us, we’ll call you.
-This helps prevent ''dependency rot". i.e. High level components depend on low-level components.
-Under this principle, *only* the high-level components call the low-level components ***NOT*** vice-versa.
+This helps prevent ''dependency rot".Under this principle, *only* the high-level components call the low-level components ***NOT*** vice-versa.
 ## Strategy design pattern
 + Pts 1, 2, 3, 4 apply
 + It is a **behavioral** design pattern that lets you define a family of algorithms, put each of them into a separate class and make their objects interchangeable.(DI)